nortikin/sverchok/docs/nodes/surface/interpolate_nurbs_surface.rst

 * **Degree U**, **Degree V**.
 Degree of the surface along U and V directions, correspondingly.
 The default value is 3.

-Paramters
+Parameters
 ---------

-This node has the following paramters:
+This node has the following parameters:

 * **Centripetal**.
 This defines whether the node will use centripetal interpolation method.
 Unchecked by default.